barrykn/big-sur-micropatcher/README.md

 # big-sur-micropatcher (Version 0.0.5pre)
 A primitive USB patcher for installing macOS Big Sur on unsupported Macs

+(Note that [ParrotGeek has a Big Sur patcher](https://parrotgeek.com/bigsur/) now; it is an alternative that you should consider.)

 Thanks to ASentientBot and jackluke for their hard work to get Big Sur running on unsupported Macs!
 In particular:

--Thanks to ASentientBot for developing the Hax and Hax2 installer patches which are so incredibly helpful for installing Big Sur on unsupported Macs.
+- Thanks to ASentientBot for developing the Hax series of installer patches which are so incredibly helpful for installing Big Sur on unsupported Macs.
--Thanks to jackluke for figuring out how to patch the Recovery USB to bypass compatibility checks and AMFI enforcement in the absence of NVRAM boot-args settings.
+- Thanks to jackluke for figuring out how to patch the Recovery USB to bypass compatibility checks and AMFI enforcement in the absence of NVRAM boot-args settings.

-This documentation is extremely bare-bones at the moment, but hopefully it's better than nothing.
+This documentation is bare-bones at the moment, but hopefully it's better than nothing.
 Remember that you *do this at your own risk*, you could easily lose your data, expect bugs and crashes, Big Sur is still under development (as is this patcher), etc.

 Quick instructions for use: